Nets trade Durant to Suns, get Bridges in 4-team deal

 Durant, a two-time NBA Finals MVP with Golden State, was playing some of the best basketball of his career this season.
 He was averaging 29.7 points and shooting a career-high 55.9% from the field when he was hurt Jan.
 8 in Miami.
 He had his knee checked again this week and Nets coach Jacque Vaughn said Durant was progressing well, but there was no update as to when he could begin taking part fully in practices.

-AP Sports Writers David Brandt in Phoenix and Beth Harris in Los Angeles contributed to this report.
+AP Sports Writers David Brandt in Phoenix, Beth Harris in Los Angeles and Charles Odum in Atlanta, and AP freelance writer Pat Pickens in New York, contributed to this report.

 AP NBA: https://apnews.com/hub/NBA and https://twitter.com/AP_Sports